Openscapes/quarto-website-tutorial/quarto-overview.md

 ## Authoring

-As an author, you have a lot of options of how your text will look and relate to other text.
+As an author, you have a lot of options of how your text will be formatted, arranged, and interlinked.
 Check out the Quarto documentation about authoring, starting out with [https://quarto.org/docs/authoring/markdown-basics](https://quarto.org/docs/authoring/markdown-basics.htmlhttps://quarto.org/docs/authoring/markdown-basics.html), to learn more.

 ## Next up: workflows